Chigwell services is a name that has been applied to two service areas on the M11.

 The original and best-known plan has a story behind it.

-In 1971 the plans for the services went to a public inquiry as they were very controversial, with the MP for Chigwell saying it would "ruin the amenities of a beautiful place".
+In 1971 the plans for the services went to a public inquiry as they were unpopular locally, with the MP for Chigwell saying it would "ruin the amenities of a beautiful place".
 It passed and preparation works were completed, with fill from the site being used to construct the M11.

-Even the Ministry knew the services would be quiet, as they suggested it should only have a petrol station and café, and requested it had single-storey buildings only.
+Even the Ministry knew the services would be quiet, so they suggested it should only have a petrol station and café, and requested it had single-storey buildings only.
 It would have one of the first services to sell only one type of fuel.
-The site is 36 acres.
+The site is 36 acres in size.

-Planners at this site were inspired by Aust, and considered building a similar site here at M11 J5.
+Planners at this site were impressed by Aust, and considered a similar layout near here at M11 J5.
 Chigwell Urban District Council vigorously opposed Chigwell, but recommended the J5 option.